 Dead Flowers – Townes Van Zandt

-Songwriter Townes Van Zandt passed away just one month before The Big Lebowski film production began in 1997.
+Songwriter Townes Van Zandt passed away just one month before film production began in 1997.
 ‘Dead Flowers’ is a rare cover of his.
 The Rolling Stones first released it in the ’70s, and the tune is comprised of all things “cowboy culture,” which the Stones often worked into their brand and sound.
 The song plays in an emotional moment for The Dude as he says goodbye to one of his best friends, and the credits begin to roll.

 Related: You can hear this song on our list of flower songs.